alexzclin/secretsauces/README.md

 # SecretSauces_Templates 🚀

-Secret sauces to creating awesome templates 🚀
+Secret sauces to creating awesome templates 🚀 (tryna change the world, one repository at a time)

+## Purpose

+The purpose of creating the readmes is to ensure that the students have an easier time breaking down the various tasks in utilizing data structures and libraries.

 ## Sprint :athletic_shoe: